Connecting to prior knowledge

 Rich assessment task

 Model this first by reading Hattie and the Fox by Mem Fox.
 This book is also illustrated by Patricia Mullins using the same art techniques.
-The book has a similar theme to Crocodile Beat except in this book it is the fox after a hen for dinner.
-After reading give your three-word summary and then justify the words you have chosen.
+The book has a similar theme to Crocodile Beat, except there is a fox after a hen for dinner!
+After reading, give your three-word summary and then justify the words you have chosen.
+These might be:

 Now read Crocodile Beat out loud.
-Ask each student to write three words to sum up the story.
+Ask each student to write their own three words to sum up the story.
 Then ask them to do a pair-share and justify the words they have chosen.

 Assess by the words chosen and the justification given.
-The way students justify the words they have chosen will indicate the connections each student is making and the level of comprehension.
+The way students justify their words will indicate the connections they are making and the level of comprehension.

 Re-read the book and ask students to focus on the illustrations.
-Put the students in small groups of 4–5.
-The groups should each have a copy of Crocodile Beat and/or another book by the illustrator Patricia Mullins (see More Resources for examples).
+Put the students in small groups of four to five.
+The groups should each have a copy of Crocodile Beat and/or another book illustrated by Patricia Mullins (see More Resources for examples).
 Ask the groups to study the illustrations and decide how they may have been created.
 You may like to have one group look at other picture books to identify other illustrators who use a similar technique (such as Eric Carle).

 • What materials have been used?